 - Extra towels will also cost you, though not much.

-- The showers that will annoy you.
-Every shower has an instant-flow water heater, which is something I usually favor, unless it's electric, as these are.
-If you want lukewarm water for your shower, you will be bathing under a trickle, and there is no bathtub, so forget about that option.
+- The showers will annoy you.
+Each one has an instant-flow water heater, which is something I usually favor, unless it's electric, as these are.
+If you want lukewarm water for your shower, you will be bathing under a trickle and there is no bathtub, so forget about that option.